RevealSite Team

 CVS Health's own Rx Report found that almost 90% of adults trust their local pharmacist, and 75% would discuss personal health issues with them.
 That trust belongs to the person behind the counter, not the corporate logo above the door.
 In an independent pharmacy, patients see the same pharmacist every visit.
 Chains rotate staff across locations and rely on technicians for most patient interaction.
 Big difference.

 The NCPA 2024 Digest reported that 81% of independent pharmacies now offer medication therapy management.
 Wolters Kluwer's Pharmacy Next survey found that 58% of Americans would seek non-emergency healthcare at a pharmacy before any other setting.
 You can add compounding, point-of-care testing, or a new immunization program next month.
 A CVS store manager needs to wait for corporate approval, a standardized rollout plan, and regional pilot testing before offering something new.
+That flexibility is a real edge over rite aid competitors and other chains that need weeks of internal sign-off to add a single new service.

 When a patient calls with an urgent question, they get the pharmacist.
 Not a phone tree.
 Not a 20-minute hold.
 This responsiveness is a competitive moat that scales with your attention, not your headcount.
 Invoca's healthcare research found that 88% of healthcare appointments are scheduled by phone, which means every answered call is a conversion opportunity chains are systematically missing during peak hours.
+It's also why so many searches for a walgreens alternative pharmacy end at a phone number that actually gets answered.

 Related: For a full breakdown of marketing channels and tactics → Independent Pharmacy Marketing: The Complete 2026 Guide